Catholic Campus Ministry

 After grades are recorded at the conclusion of each term and posted in MyMercy.
 Grades cannot be given by telephone.
 Faculty may post unofficial grades within the College learning management learning system (E-LEOS) but official grades are posted in MyMercy.

 Students attending liberal arts and science classes are allowed to wear casual clothing, unless noted under the School-specific Policy Section where detailed dress code specification are made to comply with clinical site expectations or health and safety regulations.
 Students attending science labs must meet School of LAS dress code requirements.
 All faculty members reserve the right to determine appropriateness of student’s attire.

 Mercy Medical Center - Des Moines is an equal opportunity employer.
 A wide variety of Medical Center positions are available to students, many with flexible hours to fit student schedules.
 Students may apply online at www.mercydesmoines.org.

 The College makes every effort to help students identify positions in the health care field.
 Currently, with assistance from Human Resources, the College provides assistance in writing resumes and interviewing.
 The College also maintains a career opportunity bulletin board where job opportunities for students are posted on the second floor of the Sullivan Center.
 In addition, faculty may inform students of opportunities as they learn of them.
 Visit www.mchs.edu/opportunities for additional career placement resources.

-The College invites local and regional health employers to spring and summer career fairs.
-Students graduating are also encouraged to submit their resumes to the Marketing Office for distribution to employers participating in these events.
-For current career fair information visit www.mchs.edu/opportunities.
+The College invites local and regional health employers to a fall “Launch Your Career” event.
+Students are encouraged to bring their resumes when participating in this event.
+For current career fair information visit www.mchs.edu/career-resources.